House of Cards (American TV series): Season 5

-The fifth season received mixed to positive reviews from critics.
-On Rotten Tomatoes, the season has an approval rating of 71% based on 45 reviews, with an average rating of 7.2/10.
+The fifth season received mixed-to-positive reviews from critics.
+On Rotten Tomatoes, the season has an approval rating of 72% based on 46 reviews, with an average rating of 7.1/10.
 The site's critical consensus reads, "House of Cards enjoys a confident return to form this season, though its outlandish edge is tempered slightly by the current political climate."
 On Metacritic, the season has a score of 60 out of 100, based on 11 critics, indicating "mixed or average reviews".

 After the fifth season received a Best Drama Series nomination at the 69th Primetime Emmy Awards, Brian Grubb of Uproxx wrote:

 House of Cards has not been very good for multiple seasons now, if it was ever that good.
 I can understand the original excitement about it.
 Kevin Spacey and Robin Wright were on television.
-And not even "television," really.
+And not even "television", really.
 They were on a big budget series that was made for and by a streaming service.
 David Fincher was involved and even directed a few episodes.
 This was a borderline revolutionary development. ...
 I don't see how anyone who watched it can think it deserves a place in the best six or seven dramas on television.

 Season 6

 The sixth season received mixed reviews from critics, with many expressing disappointment over Kevin Spacey's absence.
-On Rotten Tomatoes, the season has an approval rating of 67% based on 66 reviews, with an average rating of 6.11/10.
-The website's critical consensus reads, "House of Cards folds slightly under the weight of its labyrinthian ending – thankfully Robin Wright's commanding performance is strong enough to keep it standing strong."
+On Rotten Tomatoes, the season has an approval rating of 65% based on 68 reviews, with an average rating of 6/10.
+The website's critical consensus reads, "House of Cards folds slightly under the weight of its labyrinthian ending—thankfully Robin Wright's commanding performance is strong enough to keep it standing strong."
 On Metacritic, the season has a score of 62 out of 100, based on 23 critics, indicating "generally favorable reviews".
 In the U.S., the average season 6 viewership dropped from 1.9 million to 1.5 for the first week compared to the previous season.

 The last season has also received negative reviews, including those related to the absence of Kevin Spacey.

 Accolades

+Across its run, House of Cards received 56 Primetime Emmy nominations (7 wins), eight Golden Globe nominations (two wins), and a 2013 Peabody Award.